Mutual Broadcasting System: 1940s: Becoming a radio network outside the "Big Three"

+Mutual's involvement in television

-Late in the decade, there was a brief exploration into the idea of launching a Mutual television network, serious enough to prompt talks with Metro-Goldwyn-Mayer as a potential source of programming talent.
-In fact, Bamberger Broadcasting's WOR-TV and WOIC (the latter a Washington, D.C. video outlet) maintained letterhead with "Mutual Television" decorating their identifications.
-Beyond this, there is no confirmation, however, that a cooperative video service was ever seriously considered.
-The plans never got off the ground and Mutual thus became the only one of the "Big Four" U.S. radio networks not to start (and eventually be dominated by) a television network.
-While there was no Mutual TV network, this did not mean the group did not have an influence over commercial television's early development.
+Late in the 1940s, there was a brief exploration into the idea of launching a Mutual-branded television network, serious enough to prompt talks with Metro-Goldwyn-Mayer as a potential source of programming talent.
+Plans for the proposed Mutual-branded network advanced far enough that, at the annual meeting of Mutual stockholders in April 1950, network president Frank White made an official announcement of the planned creation of a limited five-station Mutual network (Boston-WNAC, New York City-WOR, Washington, D.C.-WOIC, Chicago-WGN, and Los Angeles-KHJ).
+At that same time Mutual radio station KQV in Pittsburgh, which was engaged in an ultimately unsuccessful attempt to get a television license, was reportedly hoping for their station to be a Mutual television affiliate.
+"Mutual Television Network" ended up being the decided-on branding for the Mutual-branded network.
+However, the 5-station Mutual network failed in short time, and Mutual became the only radio network outside the "Big Three" U.S. radio networks, even with a short-lived trial in TV, not to be long-term connected to (and eventually lose its dominance to) a television network.
+While the Mutual TV network was short-lived, this did not mean the group did not have an influence over commercial television's early development.
 Several Mutual radio affiliates launched their own television stations that would often be affiliated with the television networks of ABC, NBC, CBS or DuMont.

-The cooperative also held the rights to a number of valuable radio properties that made the transition to the new medium, including two of the era's most popular variations on what would later become known as the tabloid talk show and "reality" programming: the crabby gabfest Leave It to the Girls and, in particular, Queen for a Day, which both started on Mutual radio in 1945.
-Referred to by some as a "misery show," Queen for a Day "awarded prizes to women who could come up with the most heart-stabbing stories told by the sick and the downtrodden ....
+The cooperative also held the rights to a number of valuable radio properties that made the transition to the new medium possible, including two of the era's most popular variations on what would later become known as the tabloid talk show and "reality" programming: the crabby gabfest Leave It to the Girls and, in particular, Queen for a Day, which both started on Mutual radio in 1945.
+Referred to by some as a "misery show", Queen for a Day "awarded prizes to women who could come up with the most heart-stabbing stories told by the sick and the downtrodden ....
 On one show, a mother of nine requested a washing machine to replace one that broke when it fell on her husband and disabled him—and who, by the way, also needed heart surgery."
 In May 1947, a simulcast version began airing on the Don Lee system's experimental TV station in Los Angeles, W6XAO (later KTSL).
-It was a smash hit, and by the turn of the decade TV stations all along the coast were broadcasting it to high ratings.
+It was a smash hit, and by the turn of the decade, TV stations all along the coast were broadcasting it to high ratings.
 In the 1950s, Mutual would stare down NBC for four years as the mighty network sought to take control of the show.